SureDeveloping/cave-blog/TESTING.md

 ### Fixed known bugs
 - A message should be displayed in the login view as a warning if the form is not sent correctly and the login fails.
 Unfortunately, these messages did not appear in the template.
 The error lay in the fact that I used two identical url ending for the django.contrib.auth.urls and for the accounts.urls.
 After changing one of the endings, the messages were displayed.
+- I had not set WhitenoiseMiddleware to the second position in Middleware in the settings.
+Therefore this did not work properly.
+Despite this, I had already collected the tripod files beforehand.
+So django had created a staticfiles folder and heroko had worked with it.
+That's why I always had errors in the deployed version.
+With the help of the tutor support this could be uncovered.
+I deleted the old files and I collected those again.

 ### Unfixed kown bugs
 - I had several errors and difficulties with the processing of images and Cloudinary.
 Large images loaded very slowly and slowed everything down.
 Here should be provided that the large is limited. <br>
 I also had errors in the Deployed version with the API.
 So I made a mistake when setting up Cloudinary. <br>
 I had already started but noticed that it has effects many other parts of my program.
 I didn't want to jeopardize the stability of the program so close to the release.
 This should be fixed for the next realise.
-To do this, it makes sense to start setting up cloudanary from the beginning
+To do this, it makes sense to start setting up cloudanary from the beginning.
+For this reason, it is not yet possible to upload images to profiles and blog posts.
+- As described above, Summernode causes html errors and slows down the performance of the corresponding pages.
+An alternative text editor could offer a solution in the future.